gwtboot/gwt-boot-modules/README.md

 # GWT
-GWT BOMs and POMs - GWT Dependencies und Starters
+GWT BOMs and POMs - GWT Dependencies and Starters